 9. National Museum of the U.S. Air Force

 The National Museum of the United States Air Force in Dayton is the world’s largest military aviation museum.
-It houses over 360 aerospace vehicles and missiles and features exhibits that illustrate military aviation history.
+It houses over 360 aerospace vehicles and missiles and features exhibits illustrating military aviation history.
 There’s also a flight simulator and 3D theater.

 Approximate Drive Time From Columbus: 1 hour 10 minutes